 In 2020, MHAS launched a new behavioral health legal partnership in which legal services intervention specifically targeting low-income tenants with mental health disabilities at risk of homelessness is holistically integrated in partnership with three of the largest mental health services providers in Los Angeles.
 Clients are provided with eviction defense and other tenant defense assistance in landlord-tenant rental disputes, including pre-eviction and eviction legal services, counseling, advice and consultation, mediation, training, renter education and representation, and legal services to improve habitability and to ensure receipt of eligible income or benefits to improve housing stability.

 MATERNAL MEDICAL-LEGAL PARTNERSHIP

 MHAS currently hosts an Equal Justice Works Fellowship project which operates a medical-legal partnership with Los Angeles County’s Nurse-Family Partnership (“NFP”).
 NFP provides physical and mental health care to low-income mothers with mental health disabilities during and after their pregnancy.
 Through this medical-legal partnership, MHAS empowers women through direct legal services, know-your-rights trainings, and policy advocacy to foster health, housing, income, and family stability.

-MHAS conducts community training sessions to teach parents and caregivers how to obtain special education services for their children.
+MHAS conducts community training sessions to teach parents and caregivers how to obtain special education services for their children with mental health needs.
 For families needing additional assistance, MHAS provides individual advocacy including negotiation with school districts and other agencies and representation in Individualized Education Program (IEP) meetings, mediations and administrative hearings.